 As discussed above, overdrafts are clearly "credit" under the federal Truth in Lending Act (TILA).
 The reason that overdraft loan programs do not require TILA disclosures is an exemption created by the Federal Reserve.
 Regulation Z, which implements TILA, excludes overdraft fees from the definition of a "finance charge."
 This exemption, written in 1969, was originally designed to exclude from TILA coverage the traditional banker's courtesy of occasionally paying overdrafts on an ad-hoc basis as a customer accommodation.
 However, banks exploited this exemption as a gaping loophole, creating and promoting predatory credit, extended on a routine basis without adequate disclosure - contrary to the clear statutory language and intent of TILA.
-As a result, H.R.
-3904 would amend TILA itself to define an overdraft fee as a finance charge to ensure that institutions no longer benefit from a loophole to exploit account holders.
+The new Reg E rule maintains the special carve-out from TILA for the debit-card based overdrafts covered.
+As a result, S. 1799 would amend TILA itself to define an overdraft fee as a finance charge to ensure that institutions no longer benefit from a loophole to exploit account holders and that all short-term consumer lending operates by the same set of rules.